-I join Rasmussen College students, faculty, staff and alumni – and Americans across the nation – in grief and outrage at the racism and injustice that has for far too long been targeted at members of the black community.
+I join Rasmussen University students, faculty, staff and alumni – and Americans across the nation – in grief and outrage at the racism and injustice that has for far too long been targeted at members of the black community.
 This issue was brought into even starker focus by the tragic death of Mr. George Floyd at the hands of the police right in Rasmussen’s hometown of Minneapolis.
 It also reminds us that many of our black, indigenous and people of color (BIPOC) students, faculty, staff and alumni and their families suffer from the effects of systemic racism every single day.

 While speaking out is important, our actions are even more so.
 As an institution of higher education, the most important role we can play is to stay focused on our mission, which says in part:

 Rasmussen University is an institution of higher learning dedicated to global enrichment and meeting the evolving needs of our diverse communities.

 We empower our students, faculty and staff to exceed the expectations of society through academic excellence, community enrichment and service to the public good.

 We also know that it is critical to provide members of the Rasmussen community support during this difficult time.
 With that in mind, Dr. MaNesha Stiff, Rasmussen’s Director of Diversity, Equity & Inclusion will be hosting listening sessions with the University's leadership team, students, faculty and staff over the coming days to provide a forum for open dialogue, listening and support with a view to fostering a stronger connection and a greater understanding of one another.